menu

 One downside of living in Pickens - Goodman is that it can take a long time to commute to work.
 In Pickens - Goodman, the average commute to work is 33.18 minutes, which is quite a bit higher than the national average.

-Pickens - Goodman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pickens - Goodman does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of people in Pickens - Goodman with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.85% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Pickens - Goodman is quite a bit lower than the national average among all cities of 21.84%: just 12.85% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Pickens - Goodman in 2022 was $11,700, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $46,800 for a family of four.
 Pickens - Goodman also has one of the higher rates of people living in poverty in the nation, with 35.83% of its population below the federal poverty line.